MiCA Compliance Guide: EU Crypto Regulation Deadlines

 Depending on the jurisdiction, the grandfather rights will last from 6 to 18 months.
 Now is the time to act.
 Here is how you can prepare your European crypto business for compliance with MiCA.

 MiCA (Markets in Crypto Assets) is the new crypto regulation of the European Union that came into full effect on December 30th of 2024, replacing all the previous European regulations.
 MiCA became the standardized set of rules that all crypto companies registered within the EU must comply with.
-MiCA provides comprehensive guidelines on how to acquire a license for CASPs and CAs and imposes severe sanctions on legal entities not complying with its regulations.
+MiCA provides comprehensive guidelines on how to acquire a crypto license for CASPs and CAs and imposes severe sanctions on legal entities not complying with its regulations.

 Companies currently operating as VASPs will be progressively transformed into CASPs: Crypto-Asset Service Providers.
 CASPs have to either align their current authorization with the new requirements (for companies that are already registered under an EU license before December 30) or prepare a full authorization application from scratch and submit it to the chosen regulatory jurisdiction (for new companies).